Back To Business

 - Beware the zealot.
 I believe this about most things in life, but it certainly applies to food.
 There is nothing wrong with using garbanzo beans from a can, ground instead of whole spices, Skippy peanut butter, or a pre-made frozen piecrust.
 And anyone who tries to make you feel like you're a substandard cook for doing so isn't paying your bills or running your kitchen.

 - Home cooking is a commitment.
 You have to be suited up to do it right, including a stocked pantry, functional equipment, and a sharp knife.
-Buying everything you need to make a meal without already having the core stuff (olive oil, black pepper, mustard, a cast iron frying pan) will take so much time and money that you'll never do it again.
-This is why you need to know what you want to eat and how you want to cook, because once you do, it's easy to do a set-up that will work for you everyday.
-If you treat it like a hobby it will be costly and exhausting.
+Buying the core stuff you need to make a meal, things like olive oil, black pepper, and a cast iron frying pan, will cost a bit but you only have to do it once and then maintain it.
+But you want to do it right which is why you need to know what you want to eat and how you want to cook.
+Once you do, it's easy to do a set-up that will work for you everyday.
+If you instead treat it like a hobby it will be costly and exhausting.

 - Being a home cook is a marathon, not a sprint.
 I make dinner almost every night.
 About once a month my husband and I will order in Japanese food.
 About every two months or so we go to a favorite little French place on the Upper East Side.
 The rest of the time I cook.
 But what does that mean?
-Often I make a simple piece of meat or fish with two sides (usually a salad and a vegetable).
-Sometimes it's a recipe I'm testing or something elaborate for company.
-But other nights it's a scrambled egg or microwaved leftovers or a bag of pre-washed salad dressed with oil and vinegar and eaten with an English muffin and peanut butter.
-My kitchen is not a smart phone app; it's where I make daily meals and where we strive to make healthy, flavorful food.
+I strive to make healthy, flavorful food and so most nights, it's a simple piece of protein with two sides (usually a salad and a vegetable).
+Occasionally I've got the time to try a new recipe or make an old favorite that can take a few hours.
+And I'm always happy to make something elaborate for company.
+But other nights it's a scrambled egg or reheated leftovers or a bag of pre-washed salad dressed with oil and vinegar and eaten with an English muffin and cheese.
+For me, cooking is part of life and so it's real.

 Since I love to cook, most days I'm happy to end my day in the kitchen.
 Some days I'm not.
 But I've learned that home cooking isn't show business.
 Nor is it a political or lifestyle declaration.
 And if it doesn't end up looking like those glossy cookbook photos, remember that how it tastes and how you feel about putting food before your friends and family is what really matters.